baylonp/Tyre-Anomaly-Detection/README.md

   ![Dataset_2_matrix](https://github.com/baylonp/Tyre-Anomaly-Detection/blob/main/images/Dataset_1856/no_contouring4.png)

-  ### Dataset N.2 : Pictures dataset downloaded from the internet with contour on
+  ### Dataset N.2 : Pictures dataset downloaded from internet with contour on

   With this dataset we obtained:
   - Precision = 0.66